t-d-k/LibreCrypt/docs/command_line_decryption_utilities.md

 ### Overview
 </A>

-LibreCrypt comes complete with command line software which may be used to decrypt encrypted volumes (provided the correct decryption key is known).
+LibreCrypt comes complete with command line software which may be used to decrypt encrypted containers (provided the correct decryption key is known).

 This software is designed to fulfil two main objectives: